-In Japanese kampo medicine, he shou wu is used to treat boils, constipation, and chronic enteritis.
+In Japanese kampo medicine, he shou wu is used to treat boils, constipation, and chronic enteritis (Winston, 2007).
 In Korea, it is used for weakness of the body and to give strength to the liver.
 In Vietnam, it is used to improve the health of the liver and kidneys and is recommended for weakness and fatigue, erectile dysfunction, back pain, poor vision, night sweats, and insomnia.

 Current applications: In TCM, he shou wu is used to nourish the liver, kidneys, blood, and jing (Winston, 2007).
 It is also used to treat individuals with blood deficiency with symptoms such as dizziness, ringing in ears, anemia, low quality vision, lower back pain, and hair graying.
 It is applied to treat impotence, vaginal discharge in excess, uterine bleeding, and weak ankles and knees.
 It may have applications in treating Alzheimer’s and other cognitive problems.

 Science: He shou wu appears to have a diverse array of biological activities, in line with it’s important status in Chinese medicine.
 These include; anti-oxidant (Ryu et al., 2002), anti-inflammatory (Wang et al., 2008), anti-tumour (Chen et al., 2011), neuroprotective (Li et al., 2005), and myocardial protective (Yim et al., 1998) activities.
-Although, currently this herb has not been studied in human clinical trials of high quality.
-All current in vivo or ex vivo results suggest the medicinal potential of the herb is high.
+Currently this herb has not been studied in human clinical trials of high quality.

 Safety: He shou wu must be properly prepared in order to be safe.
-This process involves stewing in black beans.
+This traditional process involves stewing in black beans.
 Raw unprepared he shou wu is not a tonic herb and must not be consumed.
 Avoid consumption when pregnant and breast-feeding due to lack of data.

 Research on models